department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-plan.md

 - Can Veterans, with low to no vision, who use keyboard, voice and/or other assistive technology, successfully complete facility search tasks?
   - Can they easily perform a search?
   - Can they easily consume results?
-  - Does Facility Locator need to be change or evolve to offer an equitable experience?
+  - Does Facility Locator need to change or evolve to offer an equitable experience?
 If so, how?

 ## Method